Update: Already opposed to Prop 6? See below for what you can do to ensure it fails.

 What’s more, we cannot afford to give up legislative control over fuel taxes and vehicle fees.
 These are crucial levers to accelerate the transition to renewable energy sources, zero-emissions vehicles, and more sustainable shared transportation modes.
 Prop 6 would deal a crippling blow to California’s climate action.

 Prop 6 threatens thousands of jobs, our economy, every public transit system in the state, cyclists and pedestrians, our climate, and progress towards transportation equity.
-Join us in voting no, volunteer to defeat Prop 6, and donate to TransForm to power this campaign.
+Join us in voting no, volunteer to defeat Prop 6, formally endorse No on Prop 6 as an individual or organization, and donate to TransForm to power our campaign.